Benefits Strategy

 Over 2,000 employees have utilized these programs since 2018, costing the company $20M+ in tuition.
 It has also increased retention rates by 1.4x and made participants twice as likely to be promoted.

-If you would like to learn more about fringe benefits, check out this guide on the different types of fringe benefits you can offer.
-If you are interested in exploring ways to set up a fringe benefit offering at your company, we would love to help you!
+If you are interested in exploring ways to set up a tuition reimbursement plan at your company, we would love to help you!
 Feel free to schedule some time with our experienced benefits experts at your convenience.

 Corporate Wellness Benefit Managers having a discussion while looking at an electronic tablet.